Student College of Clinical Pharmacy (SCCP)

 SCCP: Frequently Asked Questions

-- What are my responsibilities as a member?
+• What are my responsibilities as a member?

 We hope that our events will allow members to gain more knowledge and develop professionally, so we just ask everyone to be active and engaged at these events!
-We love to see our members actively network with each other and with our guest speakers at our events. - How much of a time commitment is SCCP?
+We love to see our members actively network with each other and with our guest speakers at our events.

 In order to remain an active member and be eligible to run for positions within the Executive Team, a point system exists that will be announced at the beginning of the academic year.
 Participation in various meetings and events will count towards your points.
 We hold monthly hour-long General Body Meetings and monthly hour-long Lunch & Learn Sessions during common hour, along with many other events including the annual CPP Dinner and ACCP’s Clinical Pharmacy and Research Challenges.
-What you gain from our organization is really self-driven! - What happens at SCCP’s meetings?
+What you gain from our organization is really self-driven!

 SCCP’s General Body Meetings occur the second Tuesday of every month during common hour.
 This year it will open with chapter updates with an active engagement activity such as a jeopardy competition or a pharmacy skills practice session.
 During monthly Lunch & Learn Sessions we provide lunch as our members listen to a discussion by a clinical pharmacist who will share insight into their career path, career, and responsibilities.
-Members are encouraged to ask questions, network, and learn as much as possible from our guest speakers. - What would I benefit from being a part of SCCP?
+Members are encouraged to ask questions, network, and learn as much as possible from our guest speakers.

 SCCP’s main focus is on opportunities involving networking and professional development.
 We host many guest speakers to allow our members optimal networking opportunities!